Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 layer is linked to the intermediate layer, allowing it to continue transmitting the data it has received as input (Kristof, 2002).
 Weighted synapses link the neurons of the input layer to those of the inner layers.
-The significant features from the perspective of the particular issue are used to determine how much weight to initially assign to each job, which is pretty task-specific.
+The significant features from the perspective of the issue are used to determine how much weight to initially assign to each job, which is pretty task specific.
 While the neurons in the input layer have fixed weights, the consequences in the intermediate layer are dynamic, demonstrating the potential to learn.
 The teaching samples that are sent to the network influence these changes.
 The rules seem to be learned from the supplied representative sample rather than being explicitly provided by the researchers; in other words, neural network learning is simply the act of dynamically allocating weights to intermediate components (Jain, et al., 1996).
 In the early stages of learning, neurons provide a random response to the issue, then compare the outcome to the teaching sample and adjust the internal weighting accordingly.
 Despite its outstanding findings, the neural in the case of networks, the output provided after the process is not guaranteed to be the ideal result.
 Throughout learning, the network adapts to a particular local minimum value via serial mutations.
 Most training networks use supervised, unsupervised, or hybrid training methods.
 The quality of the information given to the network varies depending on which training method is used.
 In the first approach, the network aims to adjust the weighting to produce outputs near the set of predicted results (the sample with the most essential information) as feasible (Jain, et al., 1996).
 In a variant known as reinforcement learning, the network doesn't receive the anticipated result but instead works on a value obtained from the discrepancy between the actual and expected outcomes.
 Instead of producing outputs for various inputs, networks in unsupervised learning aim to reveal the basic patterns present in the training sample and their interactions.
 In the case of hybrid learning, half of the weights are mapped manually, while the other half is created via directed learning (Jain, et al., 1996).
 For neural networks to be used in the real world, they need to be well-trained and given data with a similar structure they have never seen before.
 They can then use the knowledge they gained during training to complete the task.

 ## Descriptions of well-known neural networks